The u-root cpu command

 Be careful how you use the keys; they're public.
 You should really only use them as part of the demo.

-was built using the github.com:linuxboot/mainboards
+The cpukernel was built using the github.com:/mainboards repo.
+If

 you clone this repo, the following commands will rebuild the kernel: